The cinematic experience has evolved immensely over time.

 Nowadays, the industry is battling with significant changes in consumer behaviour and rival products - streaming services and video streaming services included - to keep audiences entertained.
 It isn't just the case in the UK and US either; across the world different countries are experiencing a wide variety of changes.

 Cinema attendance figures are even still growing in certain markets, in among the climate of steady decline.
 Our infographic looks at the history of cinema, the current marketplace and what audiences can expect to experience in the digital landscape.

 The infographic shows a highly diverse marketplace today, as audiences in countries such as the US and Britain - and all across central Europe - are experiencing falling attendances.
 Eastern European, Mediterranean and Asian markets are seeing growth however, as more people enjoy films there than ever before.
-There are also many new pull factors, such as 3D and IMAX cinemas, enhancing the viewer experience and attracting some new audiences.
+There are also many new pull factors, such as 3D cinema like Vue and Odeon as well as IMAX cinemas, enhancing the viewer experience and attracting some new audiences.

 The cinematic experience has also changed dramatically over time.
 The infographic highlights the evolution of sound technology, colour and filming capabilities, alongside the improvements in the actual filming of movies.
 Cinemas themselves have even improved, as seats have become wider and in a 4DX experience they can even shake and bring the movie to life.

 Over the last few years, digital technology has really enhanced how people engage with the cinematic experience.
 Social media has played a huge role in engaging audiences before movies are even released, with YouTube, Facebook and Twitter all being used to attract viewers.
 The latest Terminator film even invited audiences to engage the movie using an app whilst in the cinema itself, suggesting a future of audience participation.